Quote (magazine)

+History

+After Van der Klugt and Blaisse, Jort Kelder became the third editor-in-chief of Quote in 1993.
+Under his leadership, the first Quote 500 list was published in 1997.
+In 1998 Kelder was elected 'Editor-in-Chief of the Year' by the Nederlands Uitgeversverbond (Dutch Publishers Association) and in December 1999 Quote was awarded 'Magazine of the Year'.

 In November 2002, Quote published the first picture of real estate speculator Willem Endstra together with released felon Willem Holleeder, who had served a prison sentence as the convicted kidnapper of beer magnate Alfred Heineken.
 The two were sitting on a bench outside Endstra's offices in the Amsterdam Oud-Zuid borough.
 Endstra, who had always denied his links with the underworld, filed for a preliminary injunction demanding that Quote be withdrawn from sale.
 He said he feared for his safety.
 Initially, his claim was upheld, but a few days later the injunction was overturned.
 Endstra was murdered two years later, and Holleeder was reimprisoned after having been convicted on a charge of extortion.

-In November 2003, the editor of Quote was shot; the culprit was never found.
-A few days earlier, the home of Van den Biggelaar was shot at as well.
+Quote's editorial office was shot at in November 2003; nineteen bullets were fired at the building in the middle of the night.
+The culprit was never found.
+A few days earlier, the house of Quote-owner Van den Biggelaar had been shot at as well.

-In January 2005, Quote was in the headlines with a claim that in 1998, Nina Brink, the founder of World Online, a Dutch Internet service provider, had been involved in a premeditated sex scandal and was forced to resign.
+In January 2005, Quote made headlines with the claim that in 1998, Nina Brink, the founder of World Online, a Dutch Internet service provider, had been involved in a premeditated sex scandal and had forced the chairman of the board to resign.
 Brink announced that she would take legal action, but failed to bring a lawsuit.
 A declaration that she subsequently filed with the Amsterdam public prosecutor to support her libel claim was declared inadmissible in May due to the lack of solid legal basis.

+On 21 July 2006, Maarten van den Biggelaar and the two co-owners sold Quote to Hachette Filipacchi Médias (HFM).
+As a result, Kelder stepped down as editor-in-chief in April 2007, after more than thirteen years.

-On 1 November 2011, Mirjam van den Broeke succeeded Sjoerd van Stokkum as the new editor.
-Former editor Jort Kelder temporarily returned to the business magazine as advisor to the new editor.
-Since November 2016 Sander Schimmelpenninck has been the editor.
+He was succeeded by Sjoerd van Stokkum (2007-2011) and then by Mirjam van den Broeke (2011-2016).
+Former chief-editor Jort Kelder temporarily returned to the business magazine in 2011 as an advisor and also as a columnist.
+Subsequent editors-in-chief were Sander Schimmelpenninck (2016-2020) and Paul van Riessen (2021-).